pravinpoudel/Graphics_live_demo_WebGL/README.md

 ## Note ( for someone  frustated with decoding in GLSL like i was) :
-JS file [webgl_lint.js](https://greggman.github.io/webgl-lint/webgl-lint.js) included in index.html is a library developed by  Gregg Tavares.
-It is very useful tool for debugging specially for GLSL.
+JS file [webgl_lint.js](https://greggman.github.io/webgl-lint/webgl-lint.js) included in index.html is a library developed by  Gregg Tavares which is very useful tool for debugging specially for GLSL.